56kyle/factorio-scripts/README.md

 ### get_item_stack_sizes
-Returns a set of combinators containing each item as a signal that has its stack size as a value.
+Creates a set of ConstantCombinators that have each item with its corresponding stack size as a value.